idealparable/BibleQ/HowToRead.md

 As well as adding the options now of word searches (though it's a mistake to rely on these as your FIRST approach for a careful understanding, although often these are all we have time for), and many other tools, especially the tools at BLB.

 And now again starting from the start in LSB, because it gives more tools directly in the English text than others, with generally less problems than others, though usually recording here in WEBP since "seek" studies may quote vast numbers of verses.
 I recommend reading the LSB in splitscreen or on another device or paper as you read along as that will reflect what I'm looking at.

-(My original studies, I forget how early I switched to ESV, but my earliest Bible was an NIV, so it would have been in one of those, probably NIV.
-Those two are attempted thought for thought, while LSB is attempted word for word.)
+My original studies, I forget how early I switched to ESV, but my earliest Bible was an NIV, so it would have been in one of those, probably NIV.
+NIV is an attempted thought for thought translation and as such takes a lot of liberties.
+The preface to ESV contrasts its approach with thought-for-thought, but does say only that major words are ensured to be represented, while other structure around them may be altered, so in effect it is still a partial thought for thought approach.

+LSB is much more strictly an attempted word for word.
+It can be good to familiarize yourself with thought-for-though translations to get a sense of how the grammar (is thought to) translate to English grammar, but it's best to understand the actual word order too and get a sense of the source language grammar through a source like LSB.

 This study will necessarily have to put off some studies still relevant to interpretation, such as a seek study on use of "all" language I would like to do (see [here](DidLazarusWriteJohn#non-literall){:target="_blank"}; this was a pattern I didn't know about on my own and learned from scholarship findings collated by JPH and others), or the planned article about Proverbs.
 And likely countless other patterns.
 Some basics on those I may try to include, though.